matty3191/cafe_app/READ-ME.md

 New to version 4:

 - converted lists into dictionaries i.e. {"name" : "coke zero", "price" : 0.8}, {"name" : "Patrick", "phone" : "0798776887"}
-- added courier and items to the order dict
+- added assigned courier and items to the order dict
-- converted .txt into .csv files
+- started using .csv files in place of .txt
 - restructured directory and modules
     - set up new files and folderswhich will:
         - eventually house the abstracted functions / classes
         - have a separate unit testing file
-- implemented OOP to abstract functions away from the actual application
+- implemented some abstraction to take some functions away from the main application
 - created this READ-ME file
 - written unit tests
-- broken down functions
+- broken down core functions without changing app functionality to aid testing core funcitonality.

-- project background
+Project background
-- client requirements

-Overview
 Your client has launched a pop-up café in a busy business district.
 They are offering home-made lunches and refreshments to the surrounding offices.
 As such, they require a software application which helps them to